freddydevio/smart-fridge/README.md

 Starting in dev mode
 $ mvn quarkus:dev

-If you already built the docker image you can run it by
-$ docker run -i --rm -p 8080:8080 smart-fridge:latest

 You have to run the mongo database additionaly
 $ docker-compose up -d
 ```